Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 Using the outputs from the first two stages, SAFE: Improve creates a practical roadmap for resilience improvement

-This is not about producing a generic wish list.
-It pinpoints the most important actions, sequencing them sensibly, and aligning them to business priorities, operational reality, and available investment.
+This action plan pinpoints the most important improvements and aligns them to business priorities, operational reality, and available investment.

 SAFE: Improve: